nmwsharp/polyscope-docs/py/source/structures/point_cloud/scalar_quantities.md

     - `vminmax`, a 2-tuple of floats, specifying the min and max range to colormap in to
     - `cmap`, which [colormap](/features/color_maps) to use

-    if not specified, these optional parameters will assume a reasonable default value, or a [persistant value](/basics/parameters/#persistent-values) if previously set.
+    if not specified, these optional parameters will assume a reasonable default value, or a [persistent value](/basics/parameters/#persistent-values) if previously set.